-This week, Kafadesk met with Arkadiusz Regiec, the CEO of the equity trading platform Beesfund on which Polish Football Club Wisla Krakow recently raised over one million euros in 24h.
-He tells us more about this initiative and shares his views on Poland’s vibrant business ecosystem.
+This week, Kafkadesk met with Arkadiusz Regiec, the CEO of the equity trading platform Beesfund on which Polish Football Club Wisla Krakow recently raised over one million euros in 24h.
+He tells us more about this initiative and shares his views on the vibrant business ecosystem in Warsaw and Poland in general.

 Firstly, could you tell us more about Beesfund?
 What is an equity trading platform?